gbv/paia/paia.md

      doc.item      0..1   URI             URI of a particular item doc.edition   0..1   URI             URI of a particular edition doc.confirm   0..1   [confirmation]  Confirmation
+     doc.comment   0..1  string           comment about the document or cancelation
     ------------- ------ --------------- -----------------------------

 response fields